 - A1.1.6 documents for zoning changes considered additional services - A1.1.9 services for phased occupancy considered additional services - A1.1.15 clarify the level of service required for "participate in the preparation of an estimate ..." (also applies to other phases); similarly related to the word "involve" as it pertains to value engineering and preparing estimates of Construction Cost in GC 2.1.4.6 & .7.

 Bidding Phase

-A1.3.3 the appropriate standard of care should be taken when providing advice on the "implications" of alternatives; in design-build there are often many unsolicited alternatives and requests for "equals" products, materials, equipment or systems.
+A1.3.3 take care if providing advice on the "implications" of alternatives; in design-build there are often many unsolicited alternatives and requests for "equals".

 Construction Phase